In this article

+GDPR is something that all companies need to have clear knowledge on.
 The Data Protection Act 2018 sets out the newest framework for data protection law in the UK.
-It updates and replaces the Data Protection Act 1998 and it came into effect on 25th May 2018. it aims to empower individuals to be able to take control of their personal data and support organisations to process such data in a lawful way.
+It updates and replaces the Data Protection Act 1998 and it came into effect on 25th May 2018.
+It aims to empower individuals to be able to take control of their personal data and support organisations to process such data in a lawful way.

 The aims of GDPR

-The aim of GDPR is to provide a set of standardised data protection laws across all EU Member Countries.
-This aims to make it easier for EU citizens to understand how their data is being used and to raise any complaints about this, even if they are not in the country where the data is located.
+The aim of GDPR is to provide a set of standardised data protection laws.
+This aims to make it easier for citizens to understand how their data is being used and to raise any complaints about this, even if they are not in the country where the data is located.

 GDPR also aims to address any issues which are related to the exportation of data outside of the EU and to give regulatory authorities greater powers to take actions against any organisation, which is in breach of data protection legislation.